 Big thanks to Dr. Ted Radovich (TPSS), Dr. Samir Khanal (MBBE), Dr. Helen Spafford (PEPS), Dr. Tomoaki Miura (NREM), Dr. Lori Yancura (FCS), and Dr. J-P Bingham (MBBE) for volunteering to get dunked.
 Mahalo to Charlie Nelson for assisting with food arrangements and the carnival layout.
 Also, great thanks to the Friends of the Urban Garden Center and Dr. Janice Uchida for donating potted plants for prizes and SAPFB for partially funding this event.
 Mahalo to the Spring Event student committee, scholarship recipient and student ambassador volunteers, and ASAO for their time and dedication in making this a smooth and successful event.
 Lastly, thank you to everyone who attended and donated to this year’s cause and making this year’s carnival another memorable CTAHR event!

-About 600 fifth-grade students and teachers from seven Leeward Oahu schools attended the 2013 Agriculture and Environmental Awareness Day on Friday, March 8, 2013 out at the Pearl City Urban Garden Center.
-The purpose of this outdoor event is to create a greater awareness and understanding of agriculture and the environment among today’s students, teachers, and general public, as well as to introduce young students to potential Hawaii-based career opportunities in these fields.
-Local companies, groups, and community members who volunteer their time to educate the students make up the seventeen presentations and fifteen exhibits that students can go to on this day.
+About 600 fifth-grade students and teachers from Kalihi Elementary, Kalihi Kai Elementary, Kalihi Uka Elementary, Kalihi Waena Elementary, Kauluwela Elementary, Lunalilo Elementary, Puuhale Elementary, and Pauoa Elementary attended the 2014 Agriculture and Environmental Awareness Day on Friday, March 7, 2014 out at the Pearl City Urban Garden Center.
+The purpose of this outdoor event is to create a greater awareness and understanding of agriculture and the environment among today’s youth, teachers, and general public, as well as to introduce young students to potential Hawaii-based career opportunities in these fields.
+University faculty, staff and students, government agencies, private industry, and community members who volunteer their time to educate the students made up the 16 presentations and 12 exhibits that students participated in on this day.
 Several exhibits returned the next day for the Second Saturday at the Garden event open to the general public.
-The Oahu Cooperative Extension Office Office of Academic and Student Affairs of the College of Tropical Agriculture and Human Resources partnered to organize this event.
-Thank you to Pearl City Urban Garden Center staff and volunteers, CTAHR students and staff, and Golden Key, for providing volunteers for this event.
-Also, a big mahalo to the CTAHR faculty and staff, community members, and company representatives who volunteered their time and knowledge for the presentations and exhibits at the Friday and Saturday events.
-Funding support was provided by USDA-NIFA through the Agribusiness Education, Training and Incubation (AETI) Program.
+CTAHR’s Oahu Cooperative Extension Office and Academic and Student Affairs partnered again to organize this annual event.
+Funding support was provided by USDA through CTAHR’s Agribusiness Education, Training, and Incubation Program.
+The City and County of Honolulu also provided generous funding for this event and graced the entire crowd of 600 with a warming welcome in the middle of the morning.
+Thank you to the Pearl City Urban Garden Center staff and volunteers, ASAO staff, and Waimanalo Research Station staff, for planning and setting up the event.
+Also, a big mahalo to the CTAHR faculty and staff, government agencies, community members, and company representatives who volunteered their time and knowledge for the presentations and exhibits at the Friday and Saturday events.
+Lastly, thank you to Dr. Po-Yung Lai of the City and County of Honolulu for helping us acquire funding for this year’s event.

-Students and employers gathered in Gilmore Hall on Thursday, April 18, 2013 for the Careers after CTAHR Workshop, which focused on careers that were related to the fields of study of Family Resources (FAMR), Animal Sciences (ANSC), and Food Science and Human Nutrition (FSHN).
-Local professionals, many of whom are CTAHR alums, came from a diversity of companies and organizations, including the US Customs and Border Protection, USDA APHIS, Honolulu Zoo, The Plaza at Moanalua, KCC’s TRIO program, Coalition for a Drug-Free Hawaii, Center on the Family, Meadow Gold Dairies, and Sodexo.
+About 50 students and 9 employers gathered in Gilmore Hall on Thursday, March 13, 2014 for the Careers after CTAHR Workshop, which focused on careers related to the fields of study of Family Resources (FAMR), Animal Sciences (ANSC), and Food Science and Human Nutrition (FSHN).
+Local professionals, many of whom are CTAHR alums, came from a diversity of companies and organizations, including the Susannah Wesley Community Center, University Lab School, UH Manoa Office of Admissions, WIC Services, HPC Foods, Kokua Hawaii Foundation, UH Manoa Office of Research and Compliance, Hawaii Medical Veterinary Association, and WCC Veterinary Technology Program.
 Students learned about potential internship/career opportunities, personal career pathways and experiences of those working in jobs related to their fields of study, and tips on how to prepare themselves for the workforce.
-After the workshop sessions, students had a chance to mingle and network with employers during the refreshment session, which closed out the workshop.
+Both students and employers benefited from the experience.

 Thank you to all of the professionals who volunteered their time to share their valuable knowledge and experiences with our students, ASAO for organizing this event, CTAHR student volunteers, and to the students who attended this event.

-For the third year in a row, CTAHR teamed with the College of Engineering (COE) for this year’s 25th annual Student Research Symposium.
-Over 300 students, faculty, staff, and guests gathered at the Agricultural Science building on the UH Mānoa campus on April 12 and 13, 2013 for a lively, scholarly exchange over the 139 poster and oral presentations by undergraduate and graduate students in all six CTAHR departments and three departments in COE.
+Continuing a now four-year tradition, CTAHR teamed with the College of Engineering (COE) to host this year’s 26th annual Student Research Symposium.
+Over 300 students, faculty, staff, and guests gathered at the Agricultural Science building on the UH Mānoa campus on April 11 and 12, 2014 for a lively, scholarly exchange over the 129 poster and oral presentations by undergraduate and graduate students in all six CTAHR departments and three departments in COE.
 The topics spanned all stages of the process of research and development as well as all types of student learning, including discovery; advanced diagnostics and laboratory testing; design, validation and field testing; and adoption of new methods and technologies.
 The caliber of the students’ work was truly impressive.
-Attendees enjoyed a short welcome by CTAHR’s Dean Gallo and mingling outdoors with dinner served under a spacious tent.
+After the posters were judged and the general public had the chance to view the posters and meet with presenters about their research, attendees, including UH President David Lassner and UHM Chancellor Tom Apple, enjoyed dinner outdoors.
+The Symposium continued on Saturday morning, with a continental breakfast, oral sessions, and ending with lunch.
 Thank you to those whose hard work made this event successful, including the student participants and faculty advisor/mentors, judges and moderators, staff and student volunteers, members of the Symposium Coordinating Committee, and to SAPFB for funding part of this event.

 Academic excellence, a diverse economy, a healthy environment, and strong families and communities: these goals are central to CTAHR's mission.
 This shared mission is embraced at our annual Awards Banquet, where the excellence and accomplishments of our students, faculty, and staff are recognized; an outstanding alumnus who has made important contributions to a field or discipline represented by CTAHR is honored; and tribute is paid to an exceptional individual from the community whose commitment to the college has greatly furthered CTAHR’s goals.